 This set of C# coding tutorials is for you if you are completely new to programming or the C# language.
 You will learn all you need to know to code C# games as quickly as possible.
 You could be tinkering with your own game projects within a few hours.

-There are plenty of game related mini-projects […]
+There are plenty of game-related mini-projects in […]

 When we code a game in C#, whether with Unity or any other tool, we need to ‘know’ what the situation in the game is.
 As an example, things like how many lives the player has, how many people connected to game-lobbies, where in the game level all the players and enemies are, etc. The […]

 Having just learnt what C# game variables are and that they store values that represent the data in our games, it is probably obvious that these values held by our variables will need to be changed as the game is played.
 For this we need C# operators.
 Operators in C# are just like mathematical operators we used in […]

 Condition checking in games is all about making decisions.
 How do we “know” if the player has completed the level or crashed a ship?
 How do we detect if the ball has reached the edge of the screen and needs to bounce back the other way?
 C# has the keyword which helps us detect […]